-Applicant Decision, the EV charging station will be integrated into the rotary parking systems.
+The solution, charging station for electric vehicles, will be integrated into rotating parking systems.
 The entire structure of a rotary parking lot can reach up to 20 meters in height, depending on the loadbearing capacity of the entire structure, and occupies only two parking spaces, about 35 square meters, and can accommodate up to 16 cars or vans up to 2.5 tons.
 This means that for a single parking space rotary parking creates additional seven.
 It works by having the rotary system hold automobiles in the air, stacked on top of each other on platforms and turning them in a circle to lower an empty parking space for a new car to the bottom until the parking capacity is completely full.
 The entire structure is modular, which ensures easy assembly and disassembly.

 The objective of the project is to develop a smart grid electric vehicle charging station within the construction of a rotary parking lot, managed by the platform owner and the end user via app.
 Rotary parking takes up as much space as two vehicle parking spaces, and by placing the vehicle vertically on several levels, they accommodate up to 16 vehicles, depending on the size of the garage.
 By integrating EV power technology into each parked vehicle, we get a solution that allows vehicles to charge while parked in a garage space, where the space occupied by vehicles is significantly smaller than the space required for horizontal parking of an equal number of vehicles.
 The aim of the project is to gain knowledge and practical experience by cooperating with a scientific research institution on the research and development of innovative products.
 The project will explore the possibilities of applying innovative technical solutions and the concept of the distribution element.